queite/trybetunes/README.md

 Build an application capable of playing songs from the most varied bands and artists, creating a list of favorite songs and editing the profile of the user logged in.

 The user should be able to:
-* Fazer login
+* Login
-* Pesquisar por uma banda ou artista;
+* Search by a band ou artist
-Listar os álbuns disponíveis dessa banda ou artista;
+* Listar os álbuns disponíveis dessa banda ou artista;
 Visualizar as músicas de um álbum selecionado;
 Reproduzir uma prévia das músicas deste álbum;
 Favoritar e desfavoritar músicas;